InstituteforDiseaseModeling/laser/README.md

 We need configurable characteristics of the individual communities which can vary, along with their interconnectedness, to capture additional heterogeneity.

 What _is_ the modeling of the individual communities?
-"Light-Agent" seems to limit us to an ABM, but we should consider cohorts of epidemiologically similar populations (polio >5, HIV <15, TB latents, etc.) as well as stochastic compartmental models.
+"Light-Agent" seems to limit us to an ABM, but we should consider cohorts of epidemiologically similar populations (polio >5, HIV <15, TB latents, etc.) as well as stochastic compartmental models (XLA - eXtremely Light Agents).

-Are the individual communities well-mixed or should we also provide for explicit networks at the local level?
+- [ ] Are the individual communities well-mixed or should we also provide for explicit networks at the local level?

 ## Technology